mpm214/spglobal_api/README.md

 # SP Global Press Release Scraper

-This project provides a scraper for gathering and organizing press release data from the SP Global website, particularly focusing on event types such as index reviews and corporate actions.
-The code uses `sp_global_scraper.py` and utility functions in `utils.py` to extract and structure data in a usable format.
+This scraper focuses on gathering and organizing press release data from the SP Global website, particularly focusing on index change event types such as additions/deletions of stocks to/from SP Global indices as part of the constituents of the indices.
+These events are categorized as either index reviews and corporate actions.
+Index reviews includes quarterly rebalancing from the index review committee.
+Corporate actions include all events that are not index reviews such as but not limited to: bankcuptcies, mergers, acquisitions, public company going private, move to an OTC exchange, and ticker changes.

 ## Table of Contents
 - [Overview](#overview)